feedreader/pluto/README.md

 2) store all entries in a local database, that is, `ruby.db` in your working folder and

-3) generate a planet web page, that is, `ruby.html` using the builtin [`blank` template](https://github.com/feedreader/pluto/blob/master/templates/blank.html.erb) in your working folder using all feed entries from the local database.
+3) generate a planet web page, that is, `ruby.html` using the [`blank` template pack](https://github.com/feedreader/pluto.blank) in your working folder using all feed entries from the local database.

 Open up `ruby.html` to see your planet web page.
 Voila!